La Via del Fantini

 Mount Bibele: service center and bar, various accommodations

-San Benedetto del Querceto: restaurant, grocery store and bus stop 918 and 916
+San Benedetto del Querceto: restaurant, grocery store, and bus stops 918 and 916

 SIGNAGE

-La Via del Fantini is fully marked with official CAI trail markers and can be easily walked by following the red and white signs and the La Via del Fantini logo.
+LA VIA DEL FANTINI is fully marked with official CAI trail signs and can be easily walked by following the red and white signs and the Via del Fantini logo.
 Along the way a dozen lecterns provide the hiker with information on natural and historical points of interest.
-There are also five panels providing hiking and mapping instructions.
+There are also five panels providing hiking and cartographic information.

 ROAD BOTTOM.

-The trail is almost entirely on footpath, dirt or very quiet paved roads. n total stretches of busy roads along the entire path are 4.2 km.
+The trail is almost entirely on path, very quiet dirt or paved roads.
+In total, the stretches of busy road along the entire route amount to 4.2 km.

 ROUTE IN TWO OR THREE DAYS